 Permanent Breast Reduction Scars:

-Any procedure that involves surgical incisions will lead to some degree of scar tissue, which does not completely disappear.
+Any procedure that involves surgical incisions will lead to some degree of scar tissue, which does not entirely disappear.
 However, the appearance of breast reduction scars should gradually lighten in color and become flatter and softer.
-With the passage of time you can expect your scars to become less noticeable, especially if you practice good wound care after your reduction surgery.
+You can expect your spots to become less noticeable with time, primarily if you practice good wound care after your reduction surgery.

 How to minimize Breast Reduction Scars?

-- Try to limit weight gain after recovery, which can lead to scar widening.
+- Try to limit weight gain after recovery, leading to scar widening.

-- Reduce stress as much as possible, as this can negatively impact your ability to heal.
+- Reduce stress as much as possible, negatively impacting your healing ability.